A Test of Strength and Skill: 10th Mountain Division Soldier and Noncommissioned Officer of the Year

 |0

-This work, A Test of Strength and Skill: 10th Mountain Division Soldier and Noncommissioned Officer of the Year, by SPC Alyssa Norton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Test of Strength and Skill: 10th Mountain Division Soldier and Noncommissioned Officer of the Year [Image 4 of 4], by SPC Alyssa Norton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.